maxcheever/thoughtCompiler/README.md

 <br>

 I was inspired to create this after seeing ['Color Typewriter' by John Maeda](https://www.ntticc.or.jp/en/archive/works/color-typewriter/) and ['Dither Studies: Hand Renders' by Daniel Temkin](https://danieltemkin.com/DitherStudies/HandRenders/).
-The program itself is a heavily modified adaptation of [Keyboard Functions by Martin Gomez](https://processing.org/examples/keyboardfunctions.html)
+The program itself is a heavily modified adaptation of [Keyboard Functions by Martin Gomez](https://processing.org/examples/keyboardfunctions.html).
+A compilation of journal entries titled "9-21-1-10-24-3" is currently on display as part of the Keller Collective Gallery's juried group exhibition *Interconnected Learning Landscapes* until January 2024 in University Park, PA.